 Sample pages from the first draft of George Washington's Farewell Address, written in 1796.
 The document is in Washington's own handwriting, complete with strike-outs and edits.
 (Click on a page for a larger version.)

-Washington prepared the Address with the help of Alexander Hamilton and James Madison in 1796, when he decided not to seek a third term.
-Washington never did deliver the Address orally.
+Washington prepared the address with the help of Alexander Hamilton and James Madison in 1796, when he decided not to seek a third term.
+Washington never did deliver his Farewell Address orally.
 The final address was published in the September 19th edition of the Philadelphia Daily American Advertiser, and in newspapers throughout the nation.

 The final address is in the collection of The New York Public Library.

-The address represented part of Washington's legacy to the country that he served for over fifty years.
-Although the Address was composed before political parties were fully accepted, Washington feared that they carried "the seeds of the nation's destruction through petty factionalism."
-The document also warns against "geographical sectionalism and interference by foreign powers in the Nation's domestic affairs;" it urges people to rise above petty concerns and act in the national interest.
+The Farewell Address represented part of Washington's legacy to the country that he served for over fifty years.
+Although the address was composed before political parties were fully accepted, Washington feared that they carried "the seeds of the nation's destruction through petty factionalism."
+The document also warns against "geographical sectionalism and interference by foreign powers in the Nation's domestic affairs"; it urges people to rise above petty concerns and act in the national interest.
 Washington also expressed the opinion that the United States should maintain an independent diplomacy and steer clear of permanent alliances with other nations because of the "insidious wiles of foreign influence."

 The Library's Washington Collection also features prints, books, artifacts and manuscripts once owned by the first American president.
 Those items were purchased by the State of New York from Mrs. Lewis W. Washington in 1871 and have been preserved for posterity by the New York State Library since that time.
 Mrs. Washington was the widow of Col. Lewis W. Washington, grandson of William Augustine Washington, who was a nephew of George Washington.
 Some of the other highlights of the collection include: